Francis Cabot Lowell

-Francis Cabot Lowell (April 7, 1775 – August 10, 1817) was an American businessman for whom the city of Lowell, Massachusetts, is named.
+Francis Cabot Lowell, (fran·suhs ka·buht low·uhl) (April 7, 1775 – August 10, 1817) was an American businessman after whom the city of Lowell, Massachusetts, is named.
 He was instrumental in bringing the Industrial Revolution to the United States.

 Early life and education

 Francis Cabot Lowell was born in the city of Newburyport, Massachusetts.
 His father was John Lowell, a member of the Continental Congress and judge for the United States District Court for the District of Massachusetts.
 His mother was Susanna Cabot.
 He had an aptitude for mathematics in his youth.

 In 1786, Lowell graduated from Phillips Academy.
 In 1793, he graduated from Harvard College.